dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 <div style="float: right;margin:0px 0px 0px 5px;"><img src="/images/Hicars_II.jpg" /> </div>

-###The UTIG HiCARS II Airborne Radar Sounding System
+###Airborne Ice Penetrating Radar Sounders

-The University of Texas Institute for Geophysics collects dual frequency coherent focused airborne ice penetrating radar sounding data over Arctic and Antarctic ice sheets and glaciers.
-As a memeber of the technical and field teams for three seasons of East Anartica surveys, I lead the RF development for the new in-house developed Hicars II radar system,
+The University of Texas Institute for Geophysics (UTIG) collects airborne geophysical data over Arctic and Antarctic ice sheets and glaciers.
+As a graduate student and member of UTIG field and technical teams, I led the RF development, maintenance, and operation of the new HiCARS II radar system.
+This system builds on the legacy of the original UTIG HiCARS radar system with coherent acquisition, range-migrated focusing, and linked high-accuracy time stamping.
+It also adds simultaneously acquired 2MHz radar sounding to the existing 60 MHz system.

 ---